rokucommunity/rooibos/docs/index.md

  - Up to 15 arguments are supported on mocked methods
  - You can have up to 24 mocks.

-#### Expecting several calls to the same method, with verified invocation params
+#### expecting several calls to the same method, with verified invocation params

 You may wish to call the same method various times, and return different values, or check different arguments were invoked